dmontecino/SJKF_Model/README.md

 Hi everyone.
 This README contains the information needed to run the model constructed to assess the role of dens in the spread, establishment, and persistence of sarcoptic mange in the San Joaquin kit fox population, located in Bakersfield, California.
-This model was published in the journal "Epidemics" with the title:"Assessing the role of dens in the spread, establishment, and persistence of sarcoptic mange in an endangered canid", by Diego Montecino-Latorre et al., (2019).
+This model was published in the journal "Epidemics" with the title: "Assessing the role of dens in the spread, establishment, and persistence of sarcoptic mange in an endangered canid", by Diego Montecino-Latorre et al., (2019).

 This README will not go through the details of the model.
 For that check the article.